jimeelicious/crclCalculator/README.md

 View the source code [here](https://github.com/jimeelicious/creatineCalculator/blob/master/crcl.sh).
 This program assumes Python, Bash, and cURL are installed.

 #### Acknowledgements
-- **Dr. Adrian Palisoc, PharmD.**
-For his contribution in providing crucial clinical pearls that led to the creation of the disclaimer.
+- **Dr. Adrian Palisoc, PharmD.**, for his contribution in providing crucial clinical pearls that led to the creation of the disclaimer.